-Counting calories is the key to losing weight, but it is hard to keep up.
+Counting calories is hard to keep up!
 It might be easier to follow some basic guidelines.
 What eating habits are found in people who are slim?

-These dietary habits are associated with a lower BMI:
+These eating habits are associated with a lower BMI:

-- Eating home cooked meals (those who ate >5 per week reduced their odds of being overweight by 28%)
+- Eat home cooked meals (reduce odds of overweight by 28%)

 Plant based diets may lower BMI

 Pesco-Vegetarians have lower BMI than vegans, vegetarians or non-vegetarians (n=156,317)

 We used cross-sectional data of 156,317 adults aged 20–49 years.
 Association between types of vegetarian diet (vegan, lacto-vegetarian, lacto-ovo vegetarian, pesco-vegetarian, semi-vegetarian and non-vegetarian) and measured body mass index (BMI) were estimated using multivariable logistic regression adjusting for age, gender, education, household wealth, rural/urban residence, religion, caste, smoking, alcohol use, and television watching.
 Results: Mean BMI was lowest in pesco-vegetarians (20.3 kg/m2) and vegans (20.5 kg/m2) and highest in lacto-ovo vegetarian (21.0 kg/m2) and lacto-vegetarian (21.2 kg/m2) diets.

 Vegans’ BMI is 5 points lower than non-vegetarians (n=60,903)